-You will need this authorisation if you intend to incorporate an association.
+You will need this authorisation to incorporate an association.
 Incorporation provides a mechanism for associations to establish a corporate identity and provides legal status in return for accepting certain legal responsibilities.
-An incorporated association has the benefits of limited liability, can enter into contracts and can sue and be sued.
+An incorporated association has the benefits of limited liability, can enter into contracts, and can sue and be sued.

 When you incorporate your association, it becomes a legally separate entity with the same powers as an individual.
 An incorporated association can own land, sign a lease and appear in court.